-- Using crewless aerial vehicles ("UAVs") to scare off birds, rodents, and other threats to cherry, blueberry, and grape crops.
+- I am using crewless aerial vehicles (“UAVs”) to scare off birds, rodents, and other threats to cherry, blueberry, and grape crops.
 (Source).

 Over the Row Mechanical Harvester – Citrus Harvesters.

-Because of California’s amazing climate, it remains the only state capable of harvesting potatoes year-round.
-Potato harvesters are machines used for harvesting potatoes.
-Similar to a Beet harvester, they work by lifting the potatoes from the earth's soil bed by use of a share.
-Soil and crop are transferred onto a series of webs where the loose soil is sieved out.
+Like Beet harvesters, they work by lifting the potatoes from the earth’s soil bed using a share.
+Soil and crop are transferred onto webs where the loose soil is sieved out.

 Potato spinner injuries.